Azure-Samples/digital-twins-explorer/README.md

 Import deserializes from either a custom Excel-based format (see the [examples](https://github.com/Azure-Samples/digital-twins-explorer/tree/master/client/examples) folder for example files) or the JSON-based format generated on export.
 Before import is executed, a preview of the graph is presented for validation.

+The excel import format is based on the following columns:
+* ModelId: The complete dtmi for the model that should be instantiated.
+* ID: The unique ID for the twin to be created
+* Relationship: A twin id with an outgoing relationship to the new twin
+* Relationship name: The name for the outgoing relationship from the twin in the previous column
+* Init data: A JSON string that contains Property settings for the twins to be created

+A few notes for relationships in the excel file.
+The following row

+`dtmi:example:test;1, twin01, twin02, relatesTo, {"Capacity":5}`

+creates a twin instance of type `dtmi:example:test;1` with the id `twin01` and a `Capacity` property set to 5.
+It will also create a `relatesTo` relationship from a twin instance with the id twin02 to twin01.

+In this example, the model `dtmi:example:test;1` actually must define a property named `Capacity` of a numeric data type, and the model type of `twin02` must have a defined relationship `relatesTo`.

+It is also possible to create multiple relationships to a twin that is being created.
+To just create a relationship (not a twin instance) simply leave the modelId column empty.

 ### Editing twins

 Selecting a node in the *Graph View* shows its properties in the *Property Explorer*.
 This includes default values for properties that have not yet been set.